-Household access to bikes is reported as being notably higher in the HITRANS area than for Scotland as a whole, with Moray and Highland reporting particularly high levels of bike ownership.
+Household access to bikes is reported as being notably higher in the HITRANS area than for Scotland as a whole, with Moray and Argyll and Bute reporting particularly high levels of bike ownership.

-Similarly access to a car is higher for the HITRANS area compared to the national average, with Orkney having the fewest households in HITRANS with no access to a car, and the second fewest of any Council area in Scotland.
+Similarly access to a car is higher for the HITRANS area compared to the national average, with Moray having the fewest households in HITRANS area with no access to a car while Argyll and Bute has the lowest car ownership but is still above the Scottish average.